machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Use it when: you need structured release documentation for a new version.

-Notable behavior:
+Key characteristics:

-- Collects commits between release-related versions.
+- collects commits between release-related versions,
-- Groups content by change type.
+- groups changes by change type,
-- Writes output in Maven changes XML format.
+- creates content for Maven changes XML,
-- Supports optional issue references.
+- conditionally includes an issue attribute only when `ISSUE_ID` is defined,
+- writes the result as a new `<release>` element.

 ### `sonar-fix`

-Purpose: Reviews SonarQube issues and helps apply focused fixes in Java projects.
+Purpose: Reviews SonarQube issue reports and helps apply focused fixes in Java projects.

 Use it when: you want to remediate code issues reported by SonarQube, including carefully documented suppressions when truly necessary.

-Notable behavior:
+Key characteristics:

-- Strong focus on minimal and safe fixes.
+- emphasizes minimal and precise fixes,
-- Includes strict suppression rules for `@SuppressWarnings`.
+- includes detailed rules for `@SuppressWarnings` usage,
-- Defines a default `prompt` value.
+- defines a default `prompt` value,
-- Intended to be extended with environment-specific SonarQube access details.
+- expects environment-specific SonarQube access details to be provided by customization,
+- is suitable as a base act for custom SonarQube integration.

 ### `task`

-Purpose: Provides a minimal general-purpose act for project tasks.
+Purpose: Provides a simple general-purpose act for project tasks.

-Use it when: you want a simple interactive act that mainly follows the user's own request.
+Use it when: you want a minimal interactive act that mainly follows the user's own request.

-Notable behavior:
+Key characteristics:

-- Acts as a generic template.
+- acts as a generic template,
+- places the user request directly into `inputs`,
-- Uses `gw.interactive = true`.
+- sets `gw.interactive = true`,
-- Good starting point for custom acts.
+- is a good starting point for custom acts.

 ### `unit-tests`

-Purpose: Generates and improves unit tests to increase test coverage.
+Purpose: Generates and improves unit tests to increase coverage.

-Use it when: you want help analyzing coverage, updating existing tests, and creating new tests for insufficiently tested code.
+Use it when: you want help analyzing test coverage, improving existing tests, and creating new tests where coverage is too low.

-Notable behavior:
+Key characteristics:

-- Builds the project first.
+- tells the workflow to build the project first,
-- Uses JaCoCo coverage analysis.
+- uses JaCoCo coverage analysis,
-- Targets test generation and possible testability refactoring.
+- reviews and updates existing tests,
+- allows limited production refactoring when strongly needed for testability,
-- Scans with `gw.scanDir="glob:**/test/java"`.
+- scans with `gw.scanDir = "glob:**/test/java"`.

-## Choosing the right act
+## Choosing the right Act

 If you are unsure which act to use:

-- choose `task` for a general custom request,
+- choose `task` for a general project request,
 - choose `help` for questions about acts,
 - choose `code-doc` for documentation comments,
 - choose `unit-tests` for test coverage work,
-- choose `release-notes` for release documentation,
+- choose `release-notes` for release note generation,
-- choose `commit` for grouped commit preparation,
+- choose `commit` for grouped commit creation,
 - choose `grype-fix` for dependency vulnerability remediation,
 - choose `sonar-fix` for SonarQube issue remediation.

 ## Summary

-The Act feature gives Ghostwriter a reusable, configurable way to run common tasks.
+The Act feature gives Ghostwriter a reusable and configurable way to run common tasks.

-It fits into the project as a higher-level automation layer over the file processor:
+It fits into the project as a higher-level automation layer over file processing:

 - TOML files define reusable behavior,
 - `ActProcessor` loads and merges that behavior,
 - prompts and instructions are prepared automatically,
-- project files are then processed according to the selected act.
+- project files are processed according to the selected act.

-This makes Ghostwriter easier to use for both new and experienced users, because repeated workflows can be saved once and run many times with consistent behavior.
+This makes Ghostwriter easier to use for both new and experienced users, because repeated workflows can be saved once and run consistently many times.